zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

 needs to be generated on the development machine with a matching public key on the Gerrit server.

-If you already have a SSH key-pair you would like to use, please skip down to step.
+If you already have a SSH key-pair, skip this section.

-Please follow the steps below to get started.

 1. Create a key-pair in your Linux machine, type: